Aicirou/image-processing-api/README.md

-# Image Processing System
+# Image Processing API

-This project is an image processing system that allows users to upload CSV files containing image URLs, processes the images, and provides status updates on the processing.
+This project is an image processing api that allows users to upload CSV files containing image URLs, processes the images, and provides status updates on the processing.

 ## Table of Contents